daffainfo/ctf-writeup/GREP CTF 2023/Birdseed/README.md

     print("The flag is:", flag)
 ```

 And im using `grep` too to find the flag.
-Here is the final command that I used
+Here is the final command I used

 ```shell
 python3 solve_bird.py | grep "grepCTF" -a